 2008- Pres, Standards and Regulations Consultant, Fair-Mark

-He founded company, Fair-Mark
+He founded the company, Fair-Mark

 2004- 2008, Manager, Selby Enterprises (PVT) Ltd, Zimbabwe